 It is especially good for large motifs such as flowers and personalised letters or numbers.

-Place they shiny (glue) side of the sheet down on the back of your piece of fabric.
+Place the shiny (glue) side of the sheet down on the back of your piece of fabric.
 Apply DRY iron heat to iron it into position, pressing from front and back of the fabric to get a smooth finish.
+TIP!
+Start with the LOW MEDIUM (1-2 dotS) temp setting and increase gradually to higher settings to avoid blistering the adhesive during initial application to fabric.

 Use a template or draw a freehand shape onto the paper backing.
 For example, here we have printed and cut out some number templates.
 IMPORTANT!
 Ensure that you place mirror images of any text or numbers on to the paper before cutting out to ensure the fabric side result is the correct way round.